Selective machine learning of doubly robust functionals: Data Analysis

 \section{Data Analysis}

-In this section, similarly to \cite{tan2006,2015biasreduce,tan2019model,tan2019regularized}, we reanalyze data from the Study to Understand Prognoses and Preferences for Outcomes and Risks of Treatments (SUPPORT) to evaluate the effectiveness of right heart catheterization (RHC) in the intensive care unit of critically ill patients.
+In this section, similarly to \cite{tan2006,2015biasreduce,tan2020model,tan2020regularized}, we reanalyze data from the Study to Understand Prognoses and Preferences for Outcomes and Risks of Treatments (SUPPORT) to evaluate the effectiveness of right heart catheterization (RHC) in the intensive care unit of critically ill patients.
 At the time of the study by \cite{5c6af36c0fb64cfcbb482d75c2bc7ff1}, RHC was thought to lead to better patient outcomes by many physicians. \cite{5c6af36c0fb64cfcbb482d75c2bc7ff1} found that RHC leads to lower survival compared to not performing RHC.

 We consider the effect of RHC on 30-day survival.
 Data are available on 5735 individuals, 2184 treated and 3551 controls.
 In total, 3817 patients survived and 1918 died within 30 days.
 To estimate the additive treatment effect $\psi_0 = E\{Y_1-Y_0\}$, 72 covariates were used to adjust for potential confounding \citep{Hirano2001}.
-We posited $K=3$ candidate models/estimators for the propensity score model: 1.
-Logistic regression with $l_1$ regularization; 2.
-Classification random forests; 3.
-Gradient boosting trees.
-We posited $L=6$ candidate estimators for the outcome model: 1.
-Lasso; 2.
-Logistic regression with $l_1$ regularization; 3.
-Regression random forests; 4.
-Classification random forests; 5.
-Gradient boosting trees with continuous response; 6.
-Gradient boosting trees.
-The proposed selection procedure was implemented with three-fold cross-validation.
+We posited the same candidate models/estimators as in Section~\ref{sec:simu3}.
+The proposed selection procedure was implemented with two-fold cross-validation.
 Tuning parameters were selected as in Section~\ref{sec:simu3}.

-The proposed selection criteria selected logistic regression with $l_1$ regularization for propensity score and regression random forest for the outcome model.
-The estimated causal \mbox{effect} of RHC was $-0.0588$ for both criteria.
-The results were similar to the targeted maximum likelihood estimator and somewhat smaller than other improved estimators considered by \cite{2015biasreduce}, who did not perform model selection.
+The proposed selection criterion selected logistic regression with $l_1$ regularization for the propensity score and Lasso for the outcome model.
+The estimated causal effect of RHC was $-0.0661$.
+The result was somewhat smaller than the targeted maximum likelihood estimator and other improved estimators considered by \cite{2015biasreduce}, who did not perform model selection.
 Specifically, the targeted maximum likelihood estimator with default super learner \citep{van2011targeted} gave $\widehat \psi_{\text{TMLE-SL}} = - 0.0586$; the bias reduced doubly robust estimation with linear and logit link gave $\widehat \psi_{\text{BR},\text{lin}}=-0.0612$ and $\widehat \psi_{\text{BR},\text{logit}}=-0.0610$, respectively; the calibrated likelihood estimator \citep{tan2010} gave $\widehat \psi_{\text{TAN}}=-0.0622$.
 Our estimates suggest that previous estimates may still be subject to a small amount of misspecification bias.